AdeWT/Underutilized-Marketing-Opportunities-Project-AdeWT/README.md

 ### 3. Data Storytelling
 Analysis and report are then written for delivering insights to the stakeholders.

-Visualization and insights is available in the repository in both for-presentation and deliverable form.
+Visualization and insights is available in the repository.